-Cosmetic rhinoplasty procedures are the 6th most common surgical procedure in the US with just over 145,300 operations performed in 2015, a decrease of 0.4% on 2014 figures, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).
+Cosmetic rhinoplasty procedures are the 6th most common surgical procedure in the US with 148,143 operations performed in 2016, a decrease of 1.9% on 2015 figures, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).
 Similar statistics are not yet available for the United Kingdom, but our discussions with leading clinics indicate that this is a popular procedure.

 If you are considering a rhinoplasty, the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the surgeon.
 Please ask a surgeon about anything you don't understand.